Working from home has made the term "VPN" commonplace for a lot of us.

 As a result, VPNs help keep your information out of the hands of malicious cyber criminals and your data private regardless of where you are.

-For more information, see our previous post: Understanding VPNs and Why Your Business Needs One
+For more information, see our previous post: What Is A Business VPN?
+Advantages and Why Your Business Needs One

 What is a VPN Protocol?